Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

         - leave rest of the setting as is
     - **Step2: Create another new virtual machine with another VNet**
         - Same as above, different names

+    - Then RDP into one of the VMs - go to roles and services
+        - Select server selection
+        - Install Web Server IIS
+    - Then RDP into the second VM